brandontrabucco/morphing-agents/README.md

 # Usage

 At this time I have created three agents with dynamic morphologies.
-You can instantiate themlike this.
+You can instantiate them like this.

 ```python
 import morphing_agents.mujoco as agents